-I had a discussion with a writer on Monday about my experiences with the entire RESP system, and I had an epiphany , which is that if I look at the current costs that I know of, and the maximum amount that you can put into an RESP, this will really only (barely) cover the cost of tuition at your child’s university (at this moment in time).
+I discussed with a writer on Monday my experiences with the entire RESP system.
+I had an epiphany: if I look at the current costs that I know of and the maximum amount that you can put into an RESP, this will only (barely) cover the cost of tuition at your child’s university (at this moment in time).

-If you are putting 2,500 dollars in the RESP every year of your child’s life from birth, and getting the CESG kick in of $500 per annum, you will have about $43,000 dollars (assuming no growth in your investments (but also assuming no losses either)), assuming your child goes to University at around age 17/18, and you religiously put money in every single year.
+Suppose you put 2,500 dollars in the RESP every year of your child’s life from birth and get the CESG kick-in of $500 per annum.
+In that case, you will have about $43,000 (assuming no growth in your investments (but also assuming no losses)), taking your child to University at around age 17/18.
+You religiously put money in every single year.